 Create a Business Plan

 Running a law firm requires a plan and roadmap.
-Your law firm business plan outlines your focus, goals, and strategy.
-The business plan also sets up the foundation of your marketing plan.
+Your law firm business plan outlines your focus, goals, and strategy and sets up the foundation for your marketing plan.

-If you’re looking for a way to craft your law firm with strategic operations in mind, check out the book Traction by Gino Wickman.
-It’s an excellent resource you can use to build a team and stay on track with the goals you name in your business plan.
+If you're looking for a way to craft your law firm with strategic operations in mind, check out Gino Wickman's book Traction.
+It's an excellent resource for building a team and staying on track with the goals you name in your business plan.

 Here’s a brief overview of what goes into a business plan for a law firm: